PlethoraLabs/ZenDesk-Customer-Exporter/README.md

 # ZenDesk-Customer-Exporter
-Export a list of Customer from ZenDesk using Node.JS
+Export a list of Customers from ZenDesk using Node.JS

 ## Description